wma1729/indepth-cpp/datatype/README.md

 - `double` is identical to `long double` on Windows.
 - `double` and `long double` on Linux are different data types.
 The real size of `long double` is **10** as we will see.

+`float`, often called *single-precision* data type offers a precision of 6-7 significant digits after the decimal point. `double` almost doubles the precision to 15-16 significant digits after the decimal point and are so called `double-precision` data type.

 ### Intro to real number storage
 Real numbers, like integers, are stored as binary.